-Lampranthus is a fairly large genus with 100 to 150 species native to South Africa.
-It provides some of the most spectacular bright flowers from the succulent world and is widely used as ground cover, either annual or perennial, as the climate allows.
+Lampranthus is a relatively large genus comprising 100 to 150 species, native to South Africa.
+It provides some of the most spectacular, bright flowers from the succulent world and is widely used as ground cover, either as an annual or perennial, depending on the climate.
 Several species are used for landscaping and vary from shrubby to trailing.
 All the species tend to become woody as they age.

 The generic name "Lampranthus" means "shining flowers" in Latin.
 The members of this genus have large, highly bright flowers of a range of colors (sometimes even bi-colored) that usually appear in summer and frequently cover the plants entirely.
 The species typically have long, smooth, elongated, succulent leaves.
 They can be triangular or cylindrical and appear in opposite pairs on the branches.

 The spectacular flowers need full sun.
-As with most mesemb, they are followed by woody capsules that open when wet to ensure the propagation of the seeds at the best possible time.
+As with most mesembs, they are followed by woody capsules that open when wet, ensuring the seeds are propagated at the best possible time.

 Growing Conditions and General Care

-Lampranthus plants are generally hardy in USDA plant hardiness zones 8 through 11, but this varies depending on the species.
+Lampranthus plants are generally hardy in USDA Plant Hardiness Zones 8 through 11, but this varies depending on the specific species.
 They thrive in well-drained, poor soils and are suitable for soils with a sandy or rocky texture, although they will grow in almost any soil type.
-These plants tolerate exposure to salt and grow in coastal conditions.
+These plants are tolerant of salt exposure and thrive in coastal conditions.

 Plant rooted cuttings in spring after the possibility of frost has passed.
 Space the cuttings 6 to 24 inches (15 to 60 cm) apart for trailing species, using closer spacing for quicker coverage.
 Dig a hole just a little larger than the roots at the cutting's base.
 Put the roots in the hole, cover them with soil, and tamp the soil firmly in place.
 For erect or mounding species, space them according to the mature dimensions of the particular species.